IssaHanou/BEP_1920_Q2/back-end/resources/room_manual.md

 - `id`: this is the id of a device.
 Write it in camelCase, e.g. "controlBoard".
 - `description`: this is optional and can contain more information about the device.
 This can be displayed in the front-end, so should be readable and in Dutch.
-- `input`: defines type of values to be expected as input as a map.
-There can be one key `value`, or the keys can be component ids.
+- `input`: defines type of values to be expected as input.
+The keys are component ids and values are types of input (in string format).
-    The value is a map with the `type` property.
-This is defined as a string and can "string", "boolean", "array", "integer" or a custom name.
-- `output`: defines type of values to be expected as output as a map.
-There can be one key `value`, or the keys can be component ids.
-    The value is a map with the `type` property.
-This is defined as a string and can "string", "boolean", "array", "integer" or a custom name.
+    Examples are: "string", "boolean", "array", "integer" or a custom name.
-    It can also carry the `instruction` property which defines a map with custom instruction for the device.
+- `output`: defines type of values to be expected as output.
+The keys are component ids and the value is a map with a `type` property and an optional `instruction`, which defines a map with custom instruction for the device.

 ### Puzzles
 Puzzles is an array of puzzle objects, which have a